math-a3k/covid-ht/docs/about.rst

 Improvements in early detection should increase successful treatments, potentially saving lives.

-Improved evaluation and resource efficiency can also be achieved with the tool, i.e. by only using expensive specific COVID19 testing for assesing full recovery when the classification of the hemogram indicates so.
+Improved evaluation and resource efficiency can also be achieved with the tool, i.e. by only using expensive specific COVID19 testing - i.e. PCR testing - for assesing full recovery when the classification of the hemogram indicates so.

 `A machine-learning classifier can outperform top-level Human experts' classification`_.
 AI classifiers takes into account relations and differences that are hard to spot to most Humans systematically.